All Wines are Available in Our Tasting Room and Online

-Technically: Residual Sugar=2.25%, pH=3.21, alcohol=12.4%
+Technically: Residual Sugar=2.25%, pH=3.23, alcohol=12%

 Technically: Residual Sugar=5.4%, pH=3.73, alcohol=11.5%

-Delicious and easy drinking, this sweet table red is sure to please everyone’s palate.
-Hints of jammy dark fruit, chocolate, and vanilla on the nose are only the beginning of the richness to come.
-Once in your mouth, the complex flavors of tart cherry and ripe blackberry envelop the taste buds in a way that only a red blend of Cabernet Sauvignon, Chambourcin, and Merlot are able.
-Our favorite aspect of this wine is that it enables us to give back to Kerus Foundation.
-Kerus, which means doing something with all of your heart, is a wonderful organization that is providing support and AIDS education to children who have been orphaned by the AIDS epidemic in South Africa.
+Delicious & easy drinking, this sweet table red is sure to please everyone’s palate.
+A fruit forward nose, the jam notes are only hints of the deliciousness to come.
+Once in your mouth, a delicious medley of fruits (think cherry, strawberry, & raspberry) & chocolates envelop the taste buds in a way that only a blend of cabernet sauvignon, chambourcin, merlot & cabernet franc is able; you may catch hints of a holiday spice at the end making this perfect for all the upcoming gatherings.
+Our favorite aspect of this wine is that it enables us to give back to KerusGlobal Education.
+Kerus, which means doing something with all of your heart, is a wonderful organization that is providing AIDS education & support to children who have been orphaned by the AIDS epidemic in South Africa.

-We partnered with Lee Hartman of Bluestone Vineyards to create this medium-bodied, easy-drinking red.You may notice hints of anise and coffee followed by flavors of juicy raspberry.
-Aged in both new and neutral oak, this is a wine that gives its drinker a great opportunity to taste the terroir.
+We partnered with Lee Hartman of Bluestone Vineyards to create this medium-bodied, easy-drinking red.You may notice hints of star anise & coffee followed by flavors of juicy raspberry.
+Aged in both new & neutral oak, this is a wine that gives its drinker a great opportunity to taste the terroir.
 Pair it with a pot roast or braised rack of ribs to delight everyone.

 Technically: Residual Sugar=0%, pH=3.8, alcohol=13.4%

-Technically: Residual Sugar=0%, pH=3.54, alcohol=13.1%
+Technically: Residual Sugar=0.6%, pH=3.54, alcohol=13.6%